state-of-the-practice meeting:

 panel discussion: continuing influences on current and future practice and possible solutions

 Panelists will examine individually, and collectively, a suite of issues that continue to impact – and challenge – how entities approach natural resource practices in the US – and abroad.
 How these influences may impact both site-specific practices, as well as broader organization-wide priorities and strategies will be discussed, as well as ways stakeholders can address and manage these matters.
-Among the influences to be discussed include climate change, shifts in regulatory, emerging contaminants, international synergies and mandates.
+Among the influences to be discussed include climate change, regulatory shifts, emerging contaminants, international synergies and mandates, and more.

 Moderator